HP Passport single sign-in service lets you use one user ID and password of your choice to sign-in to all HP Passport-enabled Web sites.

 To recover your user ID, follow these steps:

-Click "Forgot user ID" from the left navigation bar.
+Click on "Forgot user ID" link below the user ID field.

 Enter your e-mail address.